promit7473/ROS2-Topics-to-communicate-between-nodes/README.md

 # ROS2-Topics-to-communicate-between-nodes ROS2 TASK

 Activity 002 - ROS2 Topics
-It’s time for a new activity on ROS2 topics.

 Here is a representation of the graph you should get at the end.